 The show was given the green light by Michael Eisner, who saw the potential of giving teenagers something of their own in the Magic Kingdom. […] The attraction was always sold as something that wouldn’t appeal to everybody, but then, we argued, neither did It’s a Small World.
 Teens simply didn’t go on that classic ride, and it was our position that young kids shouldn’t go on Alien Encounter.”

 Alien Encounter premiered at the Magic Kingdom in 1994 in a soft opening.
 But despite its existence in the most family-friendly of all Disney theme parks, it wasn’t intended for all audiences.
 But that never stopped children from entering.

 “In the very first running of the show with paid guests, which was also the very first time Michael Eisner sat through the finished show, those of us on the installation team were horrified when operations started letting very little kids in!
 I mean, three and four year-olds!
 Sure enough, as soon as the lights went out in the main show some little kid started wailing at the top of his lungs, screaming “I want out!
 I want out!”
 And kept on wailing throughout the rest of the show.
 It was horrible!”

-After a reworking, the ExtraTERRORestrial Alien Encounter officially opened in its final show form, where it continued to delight teenagers and adults for years, meanwhile terrifying young children – the audience that many felt the Magic Kingdom is truly targeted toward.
+After a reworking, the ExtraTERRORestrial Alien Encounter officially opened in its final show form.
+It continued to delight teenagers and adults for years, meanwhile terrifying young children – the audience that many felt the Magic Kingdom is truly targeted toward.
 The attraction was closed in 2003 to ultimately be remade into Stitch’s Great Escape, featuring the lovable but mischievous little blue alien from “Lilo and Stitch.”